Overview of Virginia’s CCC+ Waiver

 Since the CCC Plus Medicaid Waiver is not an entitlement program, there may be a waitlist for program participation.
 This program is approved for approximately 44,680 beneficiaries per year.
 In the case of a waitlist, an applicant’s access to a participant slot is determined by date of application.

-The Department of Medicaid Assistance Services (DMAS) administers the Commonwealth Coordinated Care Plus Waiver Program.
+The Department of Medical Assistance Services (DMAS) administers the Commonwealth Coordinated Care Plus Waiver Program.

 Approval Process & Timing